TurboWarp/.github/SECURITY.md

 Report security vulnerabilities to [security@turbowarp.org](mailto:security@turbowarp.org) instead of the public issue tracker.

-You can expect a response within 48 hours.
+Follow up if you don't get a response within 48 hours.

 ## Bug Bounty

 <!-- Inspired by the SerenityOS bug bounty program: https://serenityos.org/bounty/ -->

-We don't have a large budget, but we care about security.
-We offer a $10 bug bounty for bugs like these:
+We don't have a large budget, but we take security very seriously.
+I will pay out a bug bounty for bugs like these:

- - Sandbox escape in the compiler such as a Scratch script being able to call alert().
+ - XSS in places such as the compiler or any extension in the [official extension gallery](https://extensions.turbowarp.org/).
- - Sandbox escape in the desktop app assuming a renderer thread has been compromised such as arbitrary file read/write through Electron IPC.
+ - Sandbox escape (such as arbitrary file read/write) in the desktop app assuming that XSS has already been achieved (so running JS in developer tools is fair game).
- - XSS on any turbowarp.org website.
- - Code execution on the turbowarp.org backend.

-Rules:
+ - Code execution/memory corruption/etc. on any of our backend servers.
+DoS bugs may also be considered.
+ - This list is non-comprehensive.

+The size of the bounty depends on the severity.
+Bounties start at **$25** but range up to **$50** or possibly more.
+The bounty can be sent in almost any form you desire or donated to a charity of your choice.
+The decision about whether you get a bounty and the size is ultimately up to me.

+Guidelines:

+ - Participation in this program is contigent upon you acting in good faith.
- - No bounties for bugs you caused yourself.
+ - No bounties for bugs you created yourself.
- - Maximum of 3 bounties per person.
  - The bug needs to work on the latest version on GitHub at the time of reporting.
- - No bounties for bugs that require unreasonable user interaction or social engineering.
+ - No bounties for bugs that require unreasonable user interaction or social engineering such as self-XSS.

 Examples of bugs that might not be eligible for a bounty:

  - Bugs in upstream projects such as Scratch, Scratch Addons, Electron, Chromium, etc. Please report these to the appropriate upstreams.
- - Bugs in custom extensions on extensions.turbowarp.org.
-We still want to know about these, though.
- - Missing headers such as X-Frame-Options or Content-Security-Policy without demonstrated impact.
+ - Missing "security headers" such as X-Frame-Options or Content-Security-Policy without demonstrated impact.
+ - Self-XSS.